tdorssers/thermostat/README.md

 ## Overview

-This is a graphical menu configured dimming thermostat with two output channels.
-Each channel can also switch between on and off.
-The start of daytime and length of day are used to determine day and night temperatures.
+This is a graphical menu configurable AC dimming thermostat with two output channels.
+Each channel be set to on/off switching.
+Up to two temperature sensors are detected automatically.
+Each channel is controlled individually when using two sensors.
+Start of daytime and length of day are used to determine day and night temperatures.

 The dimming hardware uses zero-cross detection which gives a positive edge at the end of a half sine wave and a negative edge at the start of a half sine wave on the ICP1 pin.
 The OC1x pins connect to photo-TRIACs that drive the power TRIACs to control the leading edge.

 ## Hardware

 * ATmega328P @ 8 MHz
 * PCD8544 LCD controller
-* AM2320 temperature and humidity sensor
+* AHT15/AHT20/AHT21/AHT25 or AM2320 temperature and humidity sensor

 ## Schematic